apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-functions-on-cloud.md

 # Try out basic functions of KubeBlocks on Cloud
 This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.
-With Playground, you can try out KubeBlocks both on your local host (macOS) and on a cloud environment (AWS).
+With Playground, you can try out KubeBlocks both on your local host and on a cloud environment.

-<Tabs>
-<TabItem value="AWS" label="AWS" default>

-## Before you start to try KubeBlocks on Cloud (AWS)
+## Preparation
 When deploying on the cloud, cloud resources are initialized with the help of the terraform script maintained by ApeCloud.
 Find the script at [Github repository](https://github.com/apecloud/cloud-provider).

 When deploying a Kubernetes cluster on the cloud, `kbcli` clones the above repository to the local host, calls the terraform commands to initialize the cluster, then deploys KubeBlocks on this cluster.

+<Tabs>
+<TabItem value="AWS" label="AWS" default>

+### Before you start to try KubeBlocks on Cloud (AWS)

 * Install AWS CLI.
 Refer to [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for details.
-* Make sure the following tools are installed on your local host.
+* Make sure the following tools are installed.
-  * Docker: v20.10.5 (runc ≥ v1.0.0-rc93) or above.
-For installation details, refer to [Get Docker](https://docs.docker.com/get-docker/).
   * `kubectl`: It is used to interact with Kubernetes clusters.
 For installation details, refer to [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
   * `kbcli`: It is the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.
 Follow the steps below to install `kbcli`.
     1. Install `kbcli`.